If cooking rice makes you nervous, know that you are not alone. Even really seasoned and confident cooks get intimidated by plain old rice.

 - When the rice is cooked, turn off the heat and let it sit for another couple of minutes to finish absorbing any liquid.
 Take off the lid, fluff the rice with a fork and let it sit for another 2 minutes so that some of the excess moisture in the rice dries off.

-Rice: There are so many different varieties of rice to explore these days.
+If you're making rice, keep in mind there are so many different varieties of rice to explore these days.
 Companies like Bob’s Red Mill and Lundberg offer great rice options, so once you get the hang of basic white rice, you’ll have plenty of other versions to explore.
 The colors and shapes and flavors can be very different, and it’s fun to think about how to pair them with different dishes.